I recently watched the excellent YouTube video “The Electric Charging Problem” by Wendover Productions (~3M subscribers, Sam Denby).

 The ideal setup for slow charging is to charge overnight at your home.
 Then, every day you start with a full battery.
 Then, for most local travel, you NEVER have to worry about charging.
 This works great for most owners’ day-to-day activities.
 The chargers can be relatively inexpensive and possibly just an extension cord to a standard AC outlet.

-Fast, on the road, charging: 100 miles of range per hour of charging, or more
+Fast, on the road, charging: 300 to 800 miles of range per hour of charging

 When traveling, where you are likely to want to travel more than the full battery range of your EV, you will need to use a fast charger.
 We are used to gas cars.
 When filling up a gas tank, in 10 minutes you can get 400 miles of range.

 At this point, EV batteries cannot accept energy at a rate anywhere near the rate you get when filling up with gas.
 Under ideal circumstances, including the right car and the right charging station, you could theoretically charge at a rate of 1000 miles of range per hour (I’m going to abbreviate this MPH).
 This is a Tesla Model 3 charging at a Telsa version 3 supercharging station at 250kW.
 The battery will need to be 1) preheated and 2) depleted (charging slows as the battery passes 50%).

 An interesting side note is that in real-life EV driving today, you would stay away from completely depleting your battery, even more than you would with an ICE (Internal Combustion Engine, gasoline) car.
 Gas stations are all over the place.
 Charging stations are not.